sixtysixcode/skill-tree-builder/README.md

 - Edit or reset any skill via the modal, with data stored in local storage for persistence.
 - Responsive sidebar drawer that adapts to mobile layouts.

+### Bonuses
+- Handled prevention of circular dependencies using `wouldCreateCycle` function inside Flow.tsx.
+Display Toast error notification.
+- Added node search functionality with search bar inside SkillSidebar.tsx.
+Finds nodes with name/description matching search query, highlights nodes with an orange border and highlights tree path to matching node.

+### AI Usage
+- Used to scaffold initial components, define types and write unit tests.
+All AI generated code reviewed and refactored where necessary.

 ### Contributing Notes

 - Use Yarn to avoid conflicting lockfiles.